nramc/my-notes/docs/blog/articles/java/testing/shift-left-testing-with-springboot.md

 # Shift-Left Testing with Spring Boot and Testcontainers: A Conceptual Guide

+**TL;DR**: Shift-Left Testing is a software testing approach that emphasizes testing early in the development lifecycle.
+With Spring Boot and Testcontainers, developers can detect integration issues early by running tests in isolated environments during local development and CI/CD—instead of waiting for QA deployments.
+This approach ensures seamless service interactions, faster feedback, and more reliable releases, reducing late-stage surprises and improving software quality.

 ## Introduction

 In modern software development, testing early and often is crucial for delivering high-quality applications.
 [Shift-Left